 Stroma Biology Plays a Role

 Researchers are also learning more about the basic biology of the stroma.
 Just recently, researchers found two varieties of a specific cell type called fibroblasts.
 These fibroblasts help create the stroma.
-The hope is that selectively targeting these fibroblast subtypes will boost the ability of drugs to more effectively treat pancreatic cancer.
+The hope is that selectively targeting these fibroblast subtypes will boost the ability of drugs to treat pancreatic cancer more effectively.

 Another area of research focuses on the interaction between the stroma and surrounding structures, such as the epithelial component, and how they talk to, or signal, each other.
 There is also ongoing research looking at how pancreatic cancer takes advantage of the stroma to secure nutrition, such as proteins and other nutrients, which help it grow.
 The goal of the research would be to find therapeutic targets for intervention.